If you don't find an answer to your question here, please email us at info@cuttingbackcityhall.org.

 If a producer produces (fill in the blank), there are only three ways for you to receive it:

-1. a voluntary transaction, in which you pay the producer for it.
+1. a voluntary interaction, in which you pay the producer for it.

-2. an involuntary transaction, in which you force or coerce the producer to give it to you;
+2. an involuntary interaction, in which you force or coerce the producer to give it to you;

 If you agree that choice is better than coercion, then your only alternative is #1 above.